 In the video, Lacy demonstrated how users can bring the 3-D processing directly into the viewport of Synapse 5.
 “So the ability to do that so fast and have it accessible within my PACS workflow is completely unique,” he told Freiherr.

-A Bridge Across the Enterprise
+EI Offers a Bridge Across the Enterprise to Connect Radiologists

 Nuance Healthcare facilitates the movement of medical images through the cloud with its PowerShare Network, which today includes more than 4,500 facilities.
 The company bills PowerShare as a bridge that connects radiologists across the enterprise.